chrislewisdev/home/content/posts/2021-12-23-self-hosting-my-blog.md

 ---
-title: Self-hosting my blog
-description: This blog now proudly served from my home!
+title = "Self-hosting my blog" description = "This blog now proudly served from my home!" layout = "post"
-layout: post
 ---

 As of this blog post going up, my website is now being served from my Raspberry Pi at home!
 This is in contrast to my previous static site hosting on [Netlify](https://www.netlify.com/), and before that on a [VentraIP](https://ventraip.com.au/) hosting plan.